Just say no to boring vodka soda cocktails with this easy, 4-ingredient Elderflower Vodka Soda recipe!

 Here’s what I use to make an Elderflower Vodka Soda:

-These measuring beakers are essential tools in our home bar.
+- These measuring beakers are essential tools in our home bar.
 Rarely is a cocktail made without them.
+Plus they can easily be put in the dishwasher.

 - 2 ounces vodka